YANG007SUN/NLP_Project/README.md

 Therefore, we decided to only use product data with category labels and outfit id in our final version, which was the data in the `outfit_combination` dataset.

-The algorithm would process the input queries, find out the product with the highest similarity and its outfit id, output the recommended outfit combination using the same outfit id.
+The algorithm would process the input queries, find out the product with the highest similarity and its outfit id, output the recommended outfit combination using the same outfit ID.

 ### Data Pre-Processing for the Original Datasets
-- We merged the outfit_combination dataset with the product dataset using `left join`.
+- We merged the `outfit_combination` dataset with the product dataset using `left join`.
 - We combined the features `product_full_name`, `details`, and `description` together as our new text feature.
 - We used regex to remove punctuations on the combined feature and used the `nltk` package to remove stopwords.
 - We performed lemmatization on the combined text feature.